SolaceLabs/maas-icons/README.md

 Before installing the package this step needs to be completed.

-You can authenticate to GitHub Packages with npm by creating a npmrc file in your root directory.
+You can authenticate to GitHub Packages with npm by creating a `~/.npmrc` file in your root directory.

 ```
 @solacedev:registry=https://npm.pkg.github.com